Skip to Main Content

 • Look at the top of the results page.
 You will see the number of results displayed.

-• To the right of that is a push pin icon (only appears if you are signed on) with the words "Save Query"
+• To the right of that is a push pin icon (only appears if you are signed on) with the words "Save Query" when you hover over it

 • Click "Save Query"

-• Assign customized tags to each source (optional) to sort research quickly and efficiently.
+• Assign customized tags to each source (optional) to sort research quickly and efficiently

-• If you decide against needing a source, just click the push pin icon again to remove the item.
+• If you decide against needing a source, just click the push pin icon again to remove the item

 Permalinks